- Great handling

 So far, I’ve raced (myself) on the Tarmac, I’ve joined 150km club runs on it and I’ve taken it out for a few relaxed dawdles on my own.
 If I were to spec this bike for myself, I’d swap the 50/61mm Roval Rapide CLX wheels for the shallower Alpenist pair day-to-day (keeping the deep pair for race day, of course), and though I like the flat top of the aero bars when climbing, I’d prefer a rounder bar with a bit more bar tape just to dampen out some of the buzz and clatter at the front end.
 I might lose a few watts there, but I reckon I’d get them back in opting for a narrower 36cm bar, anyway.
 With those changes made, I reckon the Tarmac SL7 would be just about a perfect 10/10.

 The outgoing S-Works SL6, with Shimano Dura-Ace, S-Works Power Cranks and Roval Rapide CLX50 disc wheels came in at £9,499.
-This model is £1,000 more expensive, so it’s fair to say that price has been hiked beyond inflation.
+This model is £1,000 more expensive (later increased to £2,000 more), so it’s fair to say that price has been hiked beyond inflation.
 There’s no obvious reason why.
 As with all top-end bikes, once you get beyond the realm of £5,000, you’ve entered the territory of diminishing returns – the bike is not going to be ‘twice as good’ – but it does have S-Works on the down tube, and you can’t put a price on happiness.

 The new Tarmac SL7 is faster than the SL6 it replaces, with absolutely minimal weight penalty.
 The excellent handling and responsiveness of the Tarmac lives on, though there's a new stiffness in the latest model which won't suit everyone.
 However, after over 500km aboard this bike, the more I ride it, the more I love it - and if you're after speed over cushioning this could be the bike for you.